ALittle-John/ALittle-John/README.md

 ### Hi there 👋

 # 💫 About Me:
-:telescope: I’m currently working on Floui
+:telescope: Looking for an opportunity as QA.

 # 💻 Tech Stack: